bottlerocket-os/bottlerocket/workspaces/api/apiclient/docs/DefaultApi.md

 ### Required Parameters

-This endpoint does not need any parameter.
+This endpoint does not require any parameters.

 ### Return type